-From the beginning of your graduate school experience through graduation and beyond, you will be encouraged to think deeply about your career choices.
+From the beginning of the graduate school experience through graduation and beyond, our students are encouraged to think deeply about their career choices.
 Many students begin a Ph.D. program envisioning a lifetime spent in an academic institution focused on research and teaching.
 For others, career ambitions lie along alternate pathways in business, industry, consulting, law and more.
-You will be able to take advantage of all the resources of Baylor College of Medicine as well as those of other institutions within and around the Texas Medical Center to pursue your interests and determine which career path is right for you.
+Our students are able to take advantage of all the resources of Baylor College of Medicine as well as those of other institutions within and around the Texas Medical Center to pursue your interests and determine which career path is right for you.

 "After I graduate I want to work to bridge the gap between bench and clinical research in order to influence public health.
 Earning a public health certificate from UT is helping me work toward this goal." - Brittany Armstrong, Ph.D.
 Student

 Workshops, seminars and courses offered through the Career Development Center help students explore the many career paths open to individuals with a Ph.D.
 The Center’s experienced staff helps students find opportunities to gain experience and build connections that match their career interests.
 They also work one-on-one with students to help them define and reach their goals.

 From our extensive research resources, including advanced technology core labs and numerous collaborative research centers, to academic and support services, which include career development, student disability services and physical and mental wellness services, we are committed to providing the resources and services you need to realize your goals.